FenrisWolfe/learning-journal/learning-journal201-d2.md

+# learning-journal Day two

 Day two:  tensions are getting higher, the alphas are considering eating one or two of the betas.
-I'm not sure where I stand on this, I'm on a diet. :O\
+I'm not sure where I stand on this, I'm on a diet. :O|

 On the PLUS side, learning GIT, the CLI and code is fun.